Why don’t they act on the outcomes of this A/B experiment? How can I bring more meaning to the data? What presentation form will work the best?

 A picture tells more than 1.000 words.
 In most cases a picture tells more than numbers as well.
 Make sure you learn how to present data in a meaningful way.
 Know your audience and match a strategy that fits.

-Learn more about data visualization and dashboard design.
+Learn more about data visualization in Google Data Studio.

 And take your time to watch “The beauty of data visualization” movie: